huy310304/NEP4-Training/J14 Training/README.md

 4. **Further Tuning:** Explore additional hyperparameters such as learning rate and population size to accelerate convergence.
 For example, we can test different nmax and basis-size as suggested above with 100K generations to see which yeilds better convergence in the long run.

 This detailed optimization lays a solid foundation for precise force predictions and improved MD simulations, paving the way for deeper insights into the thermal and structural properties of the J14 alloy system.

+## Phase 3: Convergence Validation for more generations

+After the conclusions for Phase 1 and Phase 2, which prove a solid approach and foundation, this phase is used to validate the approach and optimization results in the long runs, which metrics expected to see more going down convergence and minimize the force loss, as expectedly, to lower than 0.01, with reasonable amount of time and resources used as another factor too.

+### Optimization Setups for 100K Generations